ThermIQ/thermiq_mqtt-ha/README.md

 ## Requirements

-- Mosquitto MQTT server and the MQTT integration set up in Home Assistant
+- A running Mosquitto MQTT broker (server).
+If you have one already you can use it otherwise install Mosquitto broker from HA Add-On Store
+- The HA MQTT Integration added in "Devices/Services" and properly configured for the above broker.
-- ThermIQ-MQTT interface installed in your heatpump and properly configured to communicate over MQTT
+- ThermIQ-MQTT interface installed in your heatpump and properly configured to communicate over MQTT to the above broker

+I recommend using MQTT Explorer for analysis of the MQTT setup.

 - A couple of Lovelace plugins